 Department of the Languages and Cultures of Near and Middle East

-Being in London, the NME Department offers more than just an academic forum.
+Being in central London, the NME Department offers more than just an academic forum.
 It is uniquely placed to take advantage of the capital's many Middle Eastern cultural centres, art galleries and museums.